MEET LYRO - OUR NEW AI CHATBOT

 1. Information (FAQ) bots

 We’ve already mentioned an FAQ chatbot in the context of a menu-based bot type.
-In fact, plenty of businesses have some kind of information chatbot setup on their website.
+Plenty of businesses have some kind of information chatbot setup on their website.
+In fact, information chatbots are most popular in healthcare (64%), communications (59%), and banking (50%) industries.

-Information (FAQ) bots example
+example of Information (FAQ) bots uses

 For example, restaurant businesses can easily implement this kind of bot and get customers introduced to their menu.
-They can offer information regarding the reservations process, provide means of contact, display opening hours, and so on.
+They can offer information regarding the reservation process, provide means of contact, display opening hours, and so on.

 2. Sales chatbots

 As their name suggests, these bots have the potential to increase sales and boost revenue.
-You can do this by getting a sales chatbot to recommend different products to customers, introduce special, personalized offers and discounts, and more.
+You can do this by getting a sales chatbot to recommend products to customers, introduce special, personalized offers or discounts, and more.
 This chatbot can even gather emails and urge visitors to convert, all the while doing it in a natural and conversational way.

 For example, if a user has purchased a pair of sneakers before, a sales bot will process this info in its database and will be capable of suggesting another model from the same brand.
 Or, it can offer a discount on another, new pair with a similar style a client seems to go for.